silverwind/updates/README.md

 All `pkg` options support glob matching via [picomatch](https://github.com/micromatch/picomatch) or regex (on CLI, wrap the regex in slashes, e.g. `'/^foo/'`).

+## Notes

+The module uses global `fetch` under the hood.
+In Node.js HTTP proxies from environment variables in global `fetch`, but it's still possible to enable `updates` to use them by installing the `undici` dependency into your project.
+Track https://github.com/nodejs/undici/issues/1650 for further updates.

 ## Config File

 The config file is used to configure certain options of the module.
 CLI arguments have precedence over options in the config file, except for `include` and `exclude` options which are merged.